erxes/erxes/docs/user/script-install.md

 <img src="https://erxes-docs.s3-us-west-2.amazonaws.com/script-installation/google-tag-manager/1.png" />

-2. Paste this code as high in the <head> of the page as possible(see the below figure)
+2. Paste this code as high in the **head** of the page as possible(see the below figure)
-3. Additionally, paste this code immediately after the opening <body> tag:(see the below figure)
+3. Additionally, paste this code immediately after the opening **body** tag:(see the below figure)

 <img src="https://erxes-docs.s3-us-west-2.amazonaws.com/script-installation/google-tag-manager/2.png" />

-4. Once you have been copied tag manager source, it will look like this in your web source: (see the below figure)
+4. Copy the code of google tag manager inside the HTML code (see the below figure)

 <img src="https://erxes-docs.s3-us-west-2.amazonaws.com/script-installation/google-tag-manager/3.png" />